 How France Missed out on an Australian Colony

 Political instability and the slide into revolution in 1789, ending in the late 1790s, was a major factor, putting an abrupt halt to further French maritime expansion.
 This was followed by Napoleon‘s aggressive campaigning on the European continent in the early 19th century and the bankrupt years of the Bourbon Restoration period.
 The nation’s attention and resources had been diverted from the southern oceans during a crucial period.
 As such, France’s scientific and cartographic discoveries were not utilised as they could quite easily have been to establish French colonies south of the equator in the late 1700s or early 1800s.
+And the explorer Nicolas Thomas Baudin failed to press French claims for territory in Australia when the opportunity arose during his 1801-04 voyage to the region,

 Louis XVIII, the first French king of the Restoration period, sought to make up for the lost opportunities.
 One of his early initiatives was encourage to French merchants and scientists to resume both their trade and research on the high seas, leading to several expeditions in the 1820s.
 By this stage, there was still the chance to establish a settlement on the Australian continent.